-The textbook for this class is "Computer Systems: A Programmer's Perspective" by Randal Bryant and David O'Hallaron, 2nd Edition, Prentice Hall, ISBN: 978-0-13-610804-7.
+The textbook for this class is "Computer Systems: A programmer's perspective", Randal E. Bryant and David R. O'Hallaron, Third Edition, Pearson, 2014, ISBN: 978-0134092669.

 Since there will be extensive reading assignments, you should have your book by the first week of class.
 We will also make heavy use of the Unix Programmer's Manual (which you can access from any of the Linux systems in the lab using the "man" command) and other online resources available from the course web site.